DreymaR/BigBagKbdTrixPKL/README.md

 * Tech note: Running PKL with other AutoHotkey key mapping scripts may get confusing if there is _hook competition_.

 Anti-madness tips for PKL file editing:
-* In layout.ini:
-    - Always use tabs as separators.
+* In layout.ini: Always use tabs as separators.
-    - After 'VirtualKey' always append a tab.
-    - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 * In Extend sections: Don't use empty mappings; comment these out.
 See my examples for advanced mappings like hotstrings!
 * PKL_eD uses both .ini and source files that may be UTF-8 Unicode encoded.
-* PKL_eD allows end-of-line comments (whitespace, semicolon) in .ini files, but the original PKL only handles them in layouts.
+* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only handles them in layouts.

 DONE:
 -----
 These changes are now implemented in [PKL_eD]:
-* Various menu and language improvements and additions.
 * A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
 * Advanced Mode setting that shows 'Key history...' and other menu options, plus more info in the About... dialog.
 * Help image opacity, scaling, background color and gutter size settings.
 Help images can be pushed horizontally too.